Herman, Minnesota

 Herman is a city in Grant County, Minnesota, United States.
 The population was 437 at the 2010 census.
+It lends it name to Herman Beach which is the former shoreline of the prehistoric glacial Lake Agassiz; the feature delineates the edge of this ancient lake for hundreds of miles through Minnesota and North Dakota.

 History

 Herman was platted in 1875, and named for Herman Trott, a railroad official.
 A post office has been in operation at Herman since 1872.